CeciliaZhang6/cs283-f24-assignments/HelloUnity/README.md

 How to build:

-Everything was built in Build fodler, including executable named "HelloUnity".
+Everything was built in Build folder, including an executable named "HelloUnity".

 Features Implemented:
 - character controls - mouse input for camera/character rotation, jump & sprint with animation.
 - set up farm area with soils, left click on soils to plant/water/harvest.
-- implemented randomness for type of plants.
+- implemented randomness for types of plants.
 - implemented different phases of plant growing.
 - UI for harvest counter on top left.
 - Subtitle UI for player's action on bottom left.